Synchronized Online Friction Estimation and Adaptive Grasp Control for Robust Gentle Grasp: Abstract

 \section{Abstract}

 We introduce a unified framework for gentle robotic grasping that synergistically couples real-time friction estimation with adaptive grasp control.
 We propose a new particle filter-based method for real-time estimation of the friction coefficient using vision-based tactile sensors.
 This estimate is seamlessly integrated into a reactive controller that dynamically modulates grasp force to maintain a stable grip.
 The two processes operate synchronously in a closed-loop: the controller uses the current best estimate to adjust the force, while new tactile feedback from this action continuously refines the estimation.
 This creates a highly responsive and robust sensorimotor cycle.
 The reliability and efficiency of the complete framework are validated through extensive robotic experiments.
+The website can be found in \href{https://ethan-nzw.github.io/SofeagcGrasp/}{SofeagcGrasp}